nbariletto/cbi_partitions_repo/index.md

 `cbi_partitions` is a Python library to implement Conformalized Bayesian Inference (CBI, introduced by [1]) for clustering problems based on partition-valued MCMC output.

-Given MCMC samples and the Variation-of-Information (VI) metric between data partitions [2], the library implements:
+Given MCMC samples and a notion of distance between data partitions, the library implements:
 - a point estimate of the data clustering;
-- a credible set of partitions with guaranteed posterior coverage constructed using conformal prediction principles [3], together with a normalized measure of posterior typicality for any given partition (interpretable as a $p$-value and suitable for formal hypothesis testing);
+- a credible set of partitions with guaranteed posterior coverage constructed using conformal prediction principles, together with a normalized measure of posterior typicality for any given partition (interpretable as a $p$-value and suitable for formal hypothesis testing);
 - a density-based clustering approach to explore and summarize the multimodal structure of the posterior distribution over the space of partitions.